geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Even wins like 20% of the time.

 **Geohot** [00:13:23]
-Over beam?
+Over BEAM?

 **Chenyu** [00:13:27]
 Yeah.
 Oh, I mean, granted, loads are maybe small kernels.
 And it might as well.
-So that's why I started looking into the beam timing thing, because I was maybe that's why.
+So that's why I started looking into the BEAM timing thing, because I was maybe that's why.
 But indeed, there's a difference in that.
 When I started to test BEAM, then I realized BEAM on metal, on both M1 Max and I got a new M4 Max are both slower than Torch MPS.
 That was my last point that I was going to investigate this week.